fstaudt/helm-values/README.md

 Finally, the gradle plugin can also be used to generate and publish JSON schemas to external JSON schema repositories.

-All business logic of the plugins is maintained in a [java shared library](helm-values-shared/README.md) published on maven
+All business logic of the plugins is maintained in a [java shared library](helm-values-shared/README.md) published on maven Central repository.\
-Central.\
 This java library can be used to provide JSON schema generation for other IDE or build tools (e.g. Maven plugin).

 *The project only supports Helm3: Helm dependencies are only retrieved in `Chart.yaml`.*\